Queers Against Israeli Apartheid: Executive committee deputations and motion to defer

 However, following a motion from Councillor David Shiner, the committee voted to defer recommendations from city staff until a May 28 meeting, after which the item could proceed to full council in June.
 In response, Councillor Kristyn Wong-Tam was quoted as saying, "Perhaps what [Councillor James Pasternak and Shiner] are trying to do is mobilize and organize the opposing side...
 We have Councillor Pasternak, who is actively trying to defund Pride, who is actively lobbying councillors to swing his way.
 So this could be the political strategy he needs to defund Pride."

 In the aftermath of the deferred motion, Councilor Pasternak suggested that instead of facing the possibility of being defunded, Pride should be offered the possibility of additional funding if it chooses to ban QuAIA from participation in the Pride festival.
 Acknowledging there was reluctance on the part of city council to defund Pride, Pasternak stated, "What you do is allow Pride to keep their existing grant and provide a diversity bonus after the parade should QuAIA not participate.
 So we are changing the conversation to a diversity bonus."
 Pride co-chair Francisco Alvarez responded by calling the offer, "desperate and insincere."

+Parade and Aftermath

+Ultimately, QuAIA was allowed to participate in the parade.
+Frank Dimant, then CEO of B'nai Brith Canada, lobbied local politicians in opposition to Pride Toronto and QuAIA.
+He told Xtra: "Saying 'apartheid' is anti-Semitic; it's vile...
+The gay parade was initially conceived as a celebration.
+I don't think it should be politicized."

+Pride 2014

+In 2014, QuAIA marched unopposed as pro-Israel activists decided that the controversy was giving the group undue publicity.

+Disbanding

+In February 2015, QuAIA announced that it was disbanding.